Mswati III: Controversies

 Mswati's reign has brought some changes in the government and political transformation.
 However, critics such as the People's United Democratic Movement (PUDEMO) believe that these changes are solely aimed at strengthening and perpetuating the traditional order.
 His attendance at the May 2012 Sovereign Monarchs lunch, to celebrate the Diamond Jubilee of Queen Elizabeth II, caused some controversy, given criticisms of his regime's human rights record.

-Eswatini has been described as having been gripped by years of fiscal indiscipline, government corruption, and lavish lifestyles of the royal family.
-The nation has also been described as being on the brink of economic disaster due to these factors.

 Mswati's reign has been criticized for its several alleged human rights violations.
 His regime has been accused of using torture and excessive force to control the masses as well as blatant discrimination against various dissenting groups.
 His regime has been accused of extrajudicial killings by his forces, along with arbitrary arrests, detentions, and unwarranted searches and seizures of homes and property.
 His government has restricted freedom of speech, assembly and association, and has harassed activists and journalists.
 The government has reportedly targeted the LGBT community, labour leaders, and activists against child labour, among other groups.
 The courts took little or no action to punish Mswati's actions or the officials who committed the abuses.

-Mswati has been accused of kidnapping women he desires to marry, although no case can be brought against him.
+Mswati has been accused of kidnapping women he desires to marry.
 In addition, in 2000 he allegedly called for a parliamentary meeting to debate if HIV-positive people should be "sterilized and branded".